AIAANortheastern/karman-avionics/README.md

 }
 ```

--Make sure everything in the body of your header files is within the "include guards".
+- Make sure everything in the body of your header files is within the "include guards".
 These ensure that the body of the header file is only included once.
 This makes the compiler much happier.

--functions should use the snake_case convention
+- functions should use the snake_case convention

--variables should use camelCase.
+- variables should use camelCase.
 That way we get to learn both! (don't hurt me)